fracting/sku-clustering/README.md

  * connected graph components (non machine learning)

-**Experiments show that all components are important but some are more critical:**
+**Experiments show that all factors are important but some are more critical:**

  * Importance of clustering algorithm (and hyperparameter)